stuwilmur/micro-table/API.md

 <a name="filter" href="#filter"># </a>mt.*model*.**filter**(*func*)

-Filters rows using the callback filtering function *func*.
+Adds a filter transformation, which filters rows using the callback filtering function *func*.
 Essentially, this simply applies the standard Array.func() method to the underlying data array.

 <a name="group" href="#group"># </a>mt.*model*.**group**(*property1, ..., propertyN*)